-What to keep in mind when you get a project/cycle invitation?
+What to keep in mind when you get a project/run/cycle invitation?

-As you might have noticed, after receiving a project invitation, you also got an invitation to a testing cycle.
+As you might have noticed, after receiving a project invitation, you also got an invitation to a testing run/cycle.
 If you still haven’t gotten it, don’t worry, you will receive it shortly.

-On the test cycle invitation, you can see the expected testing duration for this particular cycle, as well as the amount of time you have been assigned for your task.
-This is a crucial point for new testers since it is expected that all testers complete the amount of testing they were assigned before the end time for the cycle.
+On the test run/cycle invitation, you can see the expected testing duration for this particular run/cycle, as well as the amount of time you have been assigned for your task.
+This is a crucial point for new testers since it is expected that all testers complete the amount of testing they were assigned before the end time for the run/cycle.
 Not doing so can impact your rating score negatively.
 Please, always use the full time that we have allocated to you.

-If, for some reason, you finish testing earlier, we suggest you go through your results once again.
-Always inform the Test Lead if the assigned testing time for a particular testing cycle was longer than needed or on the contrary you needed more time than assigned.
-Test Leads are always included in the cycles and their profile picture is marked with a blue icon.
+If for some reason, you finish testing earlier, we suggest you go through your results once again.
+Always inform the Testing Manager if the assigned testing time for a particular testing run/cycle was longer than needed or on the contrary, you needed more time than assigned.
+If the Testing Manager approves it, you are good to go.
+Testing Managers are always included in the runs/cycles and their profile picture is marked with a blue icon.

 We'd like you to test for:

-You will also see what kind of devices we expect you to use while testing in this particular test cycle, based on the listed devices under your profile.
+You will also see what kind of devices we expect you to use while testing in this particular test run/cycle, based on the listed devices under your profile.

 We expect you to test with:

 Apple MacBook Pro Retina 2017 13" macOS Mojave 10.14.6 using browsers: Safari